Woman talking on phone in front of a building.

 Momentan arbeite ich an meiner PHP Applikation.

-Because we know about our affinity towards this error, we tend to overuse the Present Continous.
-To make everything even worse, we mix incorrect Gerunds into our sentences as well—I’m going to explain this later in this article.
+Because many of us know about our affinity towards this error, we tend to overuse the Present Continuous.
+And to make everything even worse, we mix incorrect Gerunds into our sentences as well—I will explain this later in this article.

-Theoretically, it’s not that hard to know when to use Present Simple or Continous.
+Theoretically, it’s not hard to know when to use Present Simple or Continuous.
 Learn a few rules, and keep practicing!
 But don’t worry if you struggle: I believe this is one of the most common mistakes made by German speakers in English!

-We sure love the word ‘make’ in German, and we use it much more often than ‘do.’
-But that’s not how it works in English and sometimes we don’t know whether to use ‘make’ or ‘do.’
+We sure love the word ‘make’ in German and use it more often than ‘do.’
+But that’s not how it works in English, and sometimes we don’t know whether to use ‘make’ or ‘do’ in a sentence.

 Example: